Ted 2: Conception

-Initially the storyline for the film was quite different and involved John and Ted's attempt to smuggle pot across the country, but, due to concerns that the concept was too similar to then-recently released We're the Millers, the concept was scrapped and the storyline was overhauled to one inspired by John Jakes' North and South series as well as the life of Dred Scott.
+Casting

-During the period when the film was about drug smuggling, Mila Kunis' character was still in the sequel; however, when the storyline was changed, it required a lawyer to be the female lead and there was not room for Kunis's character.
+Mila Kunis was set to reprise her role of Lori during early development, but when the drug smuggling storyline was scrapped and changed to the current one, it required a lawyer to be the female lead and there was no room for Lori.
 On February 14, 2014, Amanda Seyfried was cast as the female lead.
 On June 17, 2014, Jessica Barth was confirmed to reprise her role as Tami-Lynn.
 In August and September 2014, it was announced that Patrick Warburton would return as John's co-worker Guy, and that Morgan Freeman, Nana Visitor, Michael Dorn, Dennis Haysbert, Liam Neeson and John Slattery had joined the cast.

+Development

+MacFarlane was looking for the film to simply be just more of John and Ted.
+Initially, the storyline for the film was quite different and involved Ted and John attempting to smuggle pot across the country, but, due to concerns that the concept was too similar to then-recently released We're the Millers, the concept was scrapped and the storyline was overhauled to one inspired by John Jakes' North and South series as well as the life of Dred Scott.

 Principal photography began on July 28, 2014, and ended on November 13, 2014.